TiLied/CSharpToJavaScript/README.md

 CSTOJS cstojs = new();
 await cstojs.GenerateOneAsync("FULL PATH TO CSHARP FILE YOU WHAT TO CONVERT");
 ```
-- 5 Run program and file will be generated in output path(default is "Directory.GetCurrentDirectory()") with name "|FILE NAME|.js"(default)
+- 5 Run program and file will be generated in output path(default is "Directory.GetCurrentDirectory()") with name "|CS FILE NAME|.js"(default)
 - 6 See below for simple example "HelloWorld"

 ## Example "HelloWorld"